CSCI-1250/class_resources_public/labs/python_labs/02_computational_thinking/computational_thinking_lab.md

 These skills are fundamental to programming and problem-solving in computer science.
 Every complex system starts with these basic thinking patterns!

 **Remember**: Professional programmers spend more time thinking about problems than typing code.
 The thinking skills you practiced today are what separate good programmers from great ones.

-**Next Week**: We'll explore loops and iteration - how to make programs repeat actions efficiently.